Schaka/janitorr/README.md

 - Only one of Jellyfin or Emby can be enabled at a time
 - **If file system access isn't given, files currently still seeding may be deleted by the Sonarr/Radarr**

+### Troubleshooting
+Before you create a new issue, please check previous issues to make sure nobody has faced the same problem before.
+The Wiki also contains a troubleshooting section with commons errors.

 ### Note to developers

 I currently have to load pretty much the entire library in one REST call to manually match media.
 While both Jellyfin and Emby have